 We developed a targeted site acquisition and qualification process incorporating management's experience as well as extensive data collection, analysis and interpretation.
 We recently implemented a full-service spatial analytics tool to conduct a comprehensive analysis of new market potential, customer profiling and site selection, which will enhance our site acquisition and qualification process in future years.
 We seek to identify sites that contribute to our "If you've seen one Chuy's, you've seen one Chuy's" vision, meaning no two restaurants are alike.
 As we do not have standardized restaurant requirements with respect to size, location or layout, we are able to be flexible in our real estate selection process.
 In line with this strategy, we prefer to identify a combination of conversion sites as well as ground-up prototypes.
-We currently pursue restaurants in existing markets, and we will continue to expand in selected regions throughout the U.S.
+We currently pursue restaurants in existing major markets with proven high average unit volumes.